A little digging and an egotistical menu item later, I had the answer I was looking for: "The Spockerfeller!"

 Sprock, together with Big Game Brands President, Daryl Dollinger, have been busy buying up restaurants and continuing to divest themselves of other failed concepts.
 Moe's is easily the biggest success to date of the group formerly known as Raving Brands but now known as Big Game Brands.
 The chain was sold to Atlanta-based FOCUS Brands in 2007, joining fellow fast casual concepts such as Schlotzsky's and Cinnabon.

 Planet Smoothie was started by Sprock here in Atlanta in 1995, and grew throughout the southeast and later in the northeast.
 In the early to mid 2000s, a number of Planet Smoothie locations closed including Loehmanns Plaza near North Druid Hills and Highland Avenue near Belly General Store.
-Later, locations were shuttered in both Gwinnett Place and Perimeter Malls as well as in Powers Ferry Plaza in north Buckhead.
+Later, locations were shuttered in both Gwinnett Place and Perimeter Malls as well as in Powers Ferry Square in north Buckhead.

 Planet Smoothie and fellow Raving Brands concept Shane's Rib Shack were sold to Edmonds Capital LLC in 2007 and were subsequently operated within Petrus Brands, a then newly created subsidiary of Edmonds.
 The chain again began to grow and new locations soon opened in Lenox Square and off Sugarloaf Parkway in Duluth.